evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_RS_iV/_index.md

 ## Performance

-With overboost, the SKODA ENYAQ RS iV has a maximum power of 220KW (299hp).
-Without overboost, it is 195KW (265hp).
-The torque is 460nm with overboost and 425 without overboost.
+With overboost, the SKODA ENYAQ RS iV has a maximum power of 220 KW (299 hp / 265 bhp).
+Without overboost, it is 195 KW (265 hp / 295 bhp).
+The torque is 460 nm with overboost and 425 without overboost.
 It performs the 0-100km/h sprint (0-62mph) in 6,5 seconds with overboost and 6,9 seconds without overboost.
 The top speed is 180 km/h.

 ## Battery, range, and charging